When is Car Insurance Tax-Deductible?

 Additionally, you must subtract $500 from the loss amount to determine how much you can write off.

-For example, suppose you had a car worth $15,000 that was destroyed by flooding during Hurricane Helene.
+For example, suppose you had a car worth $15,000 that was destroyed by fire during the Los Angeles wildfires.

 • If you had comprehensive coverage — which covers flood damage — with a deductible of $1,000, your insurance company would pay you $14,000.
 You'd subtract $500 from the deductible, and you could write off the remaining $500 on your taxes.